Badonviller Marsch: History

-After the death of Paul Hindenburg 1934, the march was used as a personal "Führer-Marsch" for Hitler alongside his possession of a personalised standard.
+After the death of Reichspräsident Paul von Hindenburg in 1934, the march was used as a personal "Führer-Marsch" for Hitler alongside his possession of a personalised standard.
 As mentioned in Henry Picker's edition of Hitler's so-called "Table Talks", the march's role was to evoke the presence of Hitler as the leader of the Nazi Party and head of the German state.
-Hitler claimed to be the sole source of power in Germany, similar to a Holy Roman emperor.
+Hitler claimed to be the sole source of power in Germany, similar to a Holy Roman Emperor.
 The march had a similar formal role as the Pontifical Anthem for the Pope as the embodiment of the Holy See.
-Features from the National Socialist period or newsreels (e.g. "Deutsche Wochenschau", etc.) had the march being pasted into the audio track as background music when appearances of Hitler were shown.
+Features from the National Socialist period or newsreels (e.g. Die Deutsche Wochenschau, etc.) had the march being pasted into the audio track as background music when appearances of Hitler were shown.
 However, the march was already often in use before the Nazis came to power.
 The German police order Polizeiverordnung gegen den Mißbrauch des Badenweiler Marsches of 17 May 1939 ordered that the Badenviller only be played when Hitler was present.
 The Germanized name Badenweiler-Marsch was introduced by the National Socialists, Badenweiler being an established, but disused exonym in standard German.
-It is subtitled as "The Führer's favourite march" in Triumph of the Will during the massive street parade through Nuremberg at the end of which the Leibstandarte SS Adolf Hitler marches off.
+It is subtitled as "The Führer's favourite march" in Triumph of the Will (1935) during the massive street parade through Nuremberg at the end of which the 1st SS Panzer Division Leibstandarte SS Adolf Hitler marches off.
 Lyrics were subsequently added to the last section of the march by the German poet Oskar Sauer-Homburg after Hitler's rise to power in 1933.